A visitor experience that

 We may be able to offer a loan wheelchair to be used to transport anyone unable to manage the walk to the relevant entrance – contact Visitor Services for details and to arrange booking in advance of your visit.

 Surfaces and pathways around the car park, the Abbey, and Walled Garden vary from tarmac to gravel to breedon (a type of self-binding gravel).
 The disabled parking bays are on tarmac.
 The visitor car park is gravel but on occasion, during busy times, visitors may be directed to park on the grass for overflow.

-Dogs are not allowed in the Abbey or catering areas (apart from Assistance Dogs) and they must be kept on leads on paths around the Abbey, Walled Garden, and south lawn.
+Dogs are not allowed inside the Abbey but ARE allowed within our cafe The Orangery.
+They must be kept on leads on paths around the Abbey, Walled Garden, and south lawn.

 Public Areas and Getting Around

 Wheelchairs: Visitors are welcome to bring their own wheelchairs to Delapré Abbey.
 However, we would like to mention that some of the external pathways, gravelled areas, and cobbles are uneven and care should be taken when pushing or self-propelling a wheelchair.

 Please also note that some doorways and corridors inside the Abbey are relatively narrow but should be able to accommodate walking aids and wheelchairs which have a width less than 70cm (28ins or 2ft4ins).
 If your wheelchair or walking aid is wider than this, we have 5 wheelchairs available for loan whilst you are visiting the Abbey.
 These are attendant propelled wheelchairs so you will need a companion to assist you.